yusuf-wadi/autoApply/README.md

 - fill in the example config.yml file and rename it to config.yml (from config.example.yml)
 - to find paths, type chrome://version
 - MAKE SURE THERE ARE NO INSTANCES OF YOUR TARGET BROWSER OPEN AT RUNTIME
+- take a look at test.py for example usage
 ---

 ## Changelog: